 “What do you know about? . . . (whatever it is you’re proposing)

-As if you and I didn’t have enough trouble with our own limiting beliefs and not being certain that what we were planning to do would actually work.
+As if you and I didn’t have enough trouble with our own limiting beliefs and not being certain what we’re planning to do would actually work.

 But the thing is they’re not trying to put you down (which is what it feels like), they’re really trying to help you, to protect you, to save you from what they (without your vision) see as a dangerous or potentially fatal course.